dheerajhiremath92/hcs-integrationtool-microservices/README.md

 This repository aims to assist you to run Integration-tool to achieve above mentioned challeneges with a solid file structure as a foundation.

-`$ git clone https://github.com/dheerajhiremath92/hcs-integrationtool-microservice.git # or clone your own fork`
+`$ git clone https://github.com/dheerajhiremath92/hcs-integrationtool-microservices.git # or clone your own fork`

-`$ cd hcs-integrationtool-microservice`
+`$ cd hcs-integrationtool-microservices`

 `$ skaffold dev`